 Claire and husband Garrett (John Corbett: Northern Exposure TV series, Sex in the City TV series) separated nine months after Garrett was unfaithful.
 Their anaphylactic son Kevin (Ian Nelson: Teen Wolf TV series, Criminal Minds TV series) lives with Claire and has no idea what his father had done.
 Claire is a dedicated English Teacher who teaches the Classics, which she is most passionate about.
 Her work colleague and best friend Vicky Lansing (Kirsten Chenoweth: Pushing Daisies TV series, Glee TV series), thinks it is time for Claire to move on and organizes a double date with her boyfriend Ethan (Travis Schuldt: Scrubs TV series, It’s Always Sunny in Philadelphia TV series), and disagreeable Benny (Bailey Chase: Buffy the Vampire Slayer TV series, Watch Over Me TV series).
 The date does not go well and Claire realizes she is not ready to move forward just yet.

-Her next door neighbour is an invalid, and his seventeen year old nephew, Noah (Guzman), has been orphaned and comes to take care of his uncle.
+Her next door neighbor is an invalid, and his seventeen year old nephew, Noah (Guzman), has been orphaned and comes to take care of his uncle.
 Claire finds this endearing and initially considers Noah to be a possible friend for Kevin, who experiences trouble with bullies.
 As the days go on, at some point Claire cannot ignore her attraction to Noah.
 She pushes aside these feelings, but after a number of chance encounters, Noah manages to seduce the more experienced Claire.
 Immediately after, Claire is beset with guilt, and shame, desperate to ensure that nobody finds out, and that it never happens again.
 Unfortunately, Noah does not feel the same way.
 When he does not get his way with Claire, he becomes focused on destroying her, or those close to her, and no one will be spared his wrath.
 It seems that Claire cannot escape Noah at home or at work, and the obsession he feels for her means he ends up also in her class at school.

 Scene by scene, Noah’s behavior escalates, and Claire’s life begins unravelling at the seams, hurtling both Noah and Claire towards an explosive end.
 The suspense and tension build as Claire finds herself having to protect her precious career, her failed marriage, and the relationship with her son.
 Will she have to fight for their lives too?
 The Boy Next Door has an underlying theme of the dangers of infidelity in different forms, and how it can get you killed.
 It has fast-paced action, a twisting storyline, and plenty of heart-pounding moments.